 Efforts to develop a more incredible culture of transparency also make Ultimate Beneficial Owner (UBO) laws have more clarity.
 Thus, all victims of the money laundering process will be aware of the illegal flow.

-However, it is determined that not all countries and parties are willing to adopt this concept.
+However, it is determined that not all countries and parties are willing to comply with this concept.
 Since some countries, such as Switzerland, do not plan to accept UBO registrations, it is anticipated that next year financial criminals in these countries will have easy access to shell companies.

 The illegal activity rates of these countries will increase.
-At this point, it would not be wrong to say that a global tension awaits us between countries that adopt and do not adopt UBO laws.
+At this point, it would not be wrong to say that a global tension awaits us between countries that comply with and do not comply with UBO laws.

 2021 Will Be The Most Effective Year of AI